RushianHaker/DataParsingProgect/README.md

 # DataParsingProgect
-Test parsing data from Json with Jackson library
+Test parsing data from Json with RestTemplate